Eolindel/pyFit/README.md

 # pyFit
-Some script to perform fits on functions
+Some scripts to perform fits on functions

+Fit with uncertainty on x and y with plotting of the resulting fit